Program Type: Direct Student Exchange

 Location Abroad: Potsdam, Germany

-Language of Instruction: Regular courses at the Universität are taught in German.
-A limited number of classes are taught in English.
+Language of Instruction: Regular courses at the University are taught in German.
+Inventory of English-taught courses is growing.

 Program Description: This is a direct exchange between SUNY Potsdam and the Universität Potsdam in Potsdam, Germany.
 The city of Potsdam, located just across the bridge to the Southwest of Berlin, was the capital of the Prussian kings.
 Potsdam is the historic site of the Potsdam Conference and the signing of the Peace Treaty ending World War II.

 Formerly a teacher's college in East Germany, the Universität Potsdam has been converted since the reunification of Germany into a full-fledged university with three campuses enrolling close to 21,000 students.
 The Universität Potsdam central campus is housed in some of the buildings of the Neues Palais and surrounded by parkland and other palaces, models of baroque and rococo architecture.